kanbanyte/sepa/sqap/sqap.md

 With regards to validation, it will be checked through internal and external reviews, and verification through audits.
 These reviews and audits will help ensure that deliverables are up to scratch and product quality is maintained.
 The information on these reviews and Audits are found earlier in the document under chapter 5.

-## Review/Audit list
-### Reviews
-Reviews are held during all phases of the project's life-cycle.

-#### Formal Review Process
-All formal review meetings must use the following process,a formal review is to be declared ona case by case basis:
-1. Are view committee is selected and the specified roles are filled.
-2. The Moderator identifies and/or confirms the review's objectives.
-3. The Moderator ensures that all members of the committee understand the objectives and the review process.
-4. &nbsp;
-	1. Individual: the review committee will prepare to review the work by examining it carefully for potential defects.
-	2. Team: there view committee meets at a planned time to pool the results of their preparation activity and arrive at a consensus regarding the status of the document or standard being reviewed
-5. Author of the work makes the required changes as specified by the review committee.
-6. Moderator verifies that the actions required by the Author have taken place.

-<div class="page"/><!-- page break -->

-#### Informal Review Processes
-#### Code
-Code quality is to be ensured through regular reviews as listed below.\
-In the event that code is found to be unsatisfactory the results will be communicated to the relevant team member and raised as an Issue.
-1. Peer review: Code commits shall be reviewed by a peer developer, assigned in the team meeting, as recommended by the Code champion, for the following aspects.\
-Weekly inspection will be carried out on all commits by the assigned peer prior to the next meeting.
-	* Coding Standard
-	* Task Completion
-	* Verified against initial specifications, from each stage's detail design.
-	* Agreement upon any changes to specifications
-2. Client review: Every 2 weeks, all working branches are merged and sent to client for testing and review against the following:
-(The method of transfer will not require meeting with the client face to face and is distinctly different from client meetings.)
-	* Deliverable time line
-	* Verified against specifications
-	* Validate task completion

-#### Meeting
-Meeting quality will primarily be maintained through audits of the correct process but all meeting related documents will also be reviewed for quality.

-Meeting minutes will be reviewed following the first meeting of each secretary against the standards.\
-This is done alongside the formal acceptance of minutes at the conclusion of each meeting.

-Agenda will be accepted prior to each meeting and formally reviewed prior to the following meeting.

-Any documents found to be unsatisfactory will have results communicated to the secretary and raised as an Issue.

-<div class="page"/><!-- page break -->

-#### Management Document
-Management documents will be reviewed against document standards prior to being finalised and released.\
-In the event that the document is found to be unsatisfactory, a list of improvements will be generated and raised as an issue.\
-One example of this is the feed back sheets provided by the supervisor.

-### Audits
-Audits should be held regularly during all phases of the project's life-cycle to ensure processes put in place are being adhered to.

-#### Coding Practices Audit
-Coding practices will be audited by code champion on a case by case basis (normally as a result of consecutive unsatisfactory peer reviews).\
-Failure to meet defined coding processes will result in a list of improvements being generated and communicated to responsible team member(s).

-#### Communication Audit
-Communications will be audited on a monthly basis by Team Leader.\
-Failure to meet defined communication processes will result in a list of improvements being generated and communicated to responsible team member(s).

-#### SVN Practices Audit
-SVN Practices will be audited as part of the routine maintenance by the SVN champion.\
-Failure to meet the prescribed practices will be communicated to relevant team members with recommendations for improvement.

 <div class="page"/><!-- page break -->